 While there have been discussions on introducing a legally-enforced cap on the administration charges attached to tips paid on card, the main focus should be placed on the transparency of the tipping process in businesses such as restaurants, hotels and cafes.

-For more advice and information on employment law, contact one of our friendly team today on 01932 840111.
+For more advice and information on employment law, contact one of our knowledgeable business dispute solicitors or employment lawyer team today on 01932 840111.